FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 **5. Offsets**
 - Definition: Offsets act as unique identifiers for records within a partition.
 They denote the position of a consumer in the partition.
 - Function: As consumers read records, they increment their offset.
-This allows them to resume processing from where they left off, crucial for handling failures or restarts.
+This allows them to resume processing from where they left off, which is crucial for handling failures or restarts.
 Kafka stores offset information in a specialized topic for easy recovery.

 **6. Replication**
 - Mechanism: Kafka ensures data durability by replicating partitions across multiple brokers.